theima/ein/README.md

 ##### <e-slot>

-This element controls where elements added to a child view inside a view template will render inside that (view)[#inserted-content].
+This element controls where elements added to a child view inside a view template will render inside that [view](#inserted-content).

 ##### <e-group>